 I am a firm believer in the power of interdisciplinary work.
 In the times we live in, one cannot only consider a single angle of a project and hope for a solution that can withstand the test of time.
 The future of design is at the hands of interdisciplinary design teams.

-I learned how to be obsessed with creative problem solving, to the degree that in my spare time, I enjoy breaking things apart and attempting to repair them.
-But engineers are typically constraint by their ideas of the world, which is why I thought I needed to learn about design from a more artistic approach.
+In my undergrad, I learned how to be obsessed with creative problem solving, to the degree that in my spare time, I mostly spent my time breaking things apart and "attempting" to repair them.
+But engineers are also typically constraint by their ideas of the world, which is why I felt that I needed to learn more about design from other perspectives.

-Any other time I find, I am usually trying to learn something new, make something super random, take photos, or make videos.
+In my spare time, you can typically find me trying to learn something new, make something super random, take photos, or even make videos.

 Do you want to have a quick chat?
 Shoot me an email, and we can plan something.

 Translating business needs into digital product experiences.
 Identifying product requirements based on business needs and selecting the appropriate KPIs to measure the success of the product.

 Collaborating with users to identify their needs.
 Working closely with the users to understand their demands and translating the insights into detailed design goals that can be used to design the solution.

 Running intense workshops to shorten the time spent on designing a product.
 Mapping out challenges, exploring solutions, creating prototypes, and testing them directly with users.

 Creating quick and effective prototypes.
 Implementing ideas into tangible forms, building prototypes of varying degrees of fidelity to capture design concepts and test with users.

 Testing variations with users to identify the ideal solution.
 Running studies on different variance of solution to identify the solution that would generate the best outcome.